 Cut the mozzarella into similarly 1/4-inch slices.
 More important than the exact thickness of the tomatoes and the mozzarella, is that they are all evenly sliced.
 The balance between the bright tomatoes and creamy mozzarella is the key to the appeal of this simple creation.

 Layer the tomato and mozzarella slices on a serving platter or on four individual salad plates.
 You can layer them quite literally, just on top of one another, or fan them out more, which is what I prefer, so every layer gets a hit of the basil and the olive oil that are to come.

 Drizzle the salad(s) with olive oil and them sprinkle them with salt to taste, if you like.
 Lots of people prefer Caprese salad un-salted, but to my taste buds, even the best tomatoes benefit from a little hit of sodium.

 You can leave the basil leaves whole, tear them by hand into smaller pieces, or cut them into ribbons.
 For the elegant ribbon-like effect, layer the basil leaves one on top of the other, roll them up lengthwise, and use a sharp knife to cut the roll into very thin slices.
-Ribbons of fresh basil will result.
-(For details, see how to cut fresh basil leaves into beautifully thin ribbons.)
+Ribbons of fresh basil will be the result.

 Sprinkle the basil over the salad(s).